mandyvuong/CV/README.md

 - Communicated complex ideas effectively to a range of audiences at 7 conferences
 - Coordinated with academics to supervise undergraduates lab experiments and teaching undergraduates computational courses (Visual Basic .NET, Microsoft Excel and image manipulation)

+**National Institute for Health Research CCF**

+_Programme Manager (Apr ’13 – Jun ’13) and Assistant Programme Manager (May ‘12 – Mar ’13)_

+- Liaised with NHS bodies to manage 142 Research for Patient Benefit Programme (RfPB) projects with maximum £250K budget from the Department of Health R&D for up to 36 months per project in the London, East Midlands and West Midlands regions
+- Promoted within 12 months to manage 45 Programme Grants for Applied Research (PGfAR) and Programme Development Grants (PDG) projects with maximum £2m budget from the Department of Health R&D for up to 5 years per project
+- Managed funded projects to ensure research outputs benefit NHS patients and objectives achieved within timescale and budget.
+This entailed budget scrutiny, review publications, negotiate variation to contracts, review progress reports to resolve issues with NHS bodies
+- Reviewed intellectual property by liaising with NHS bodies to provide legal advice and support to develop a commercialisation and exploitation plan to benefit patients

+**Verona Pharma PLC**

+_Clinical Trial Monitor (Oct ‘11 – Apr ‘12 and Mar ‘09 – Sep ‘10)_

+- Monitored and audited phase I/ IIa of a clinical trial in respiratory therapy to ensure it met EU regulatory compliance, ICH-GCP and SOPs
+- Built non-clinical and clinical study data from drug development projects using record management, an archive system and the e-library
+- Research into the discovery and development of new therapeutic drugs for the treatment of allergic rhinitis (hay fever) and other chronic respiratory diseases

+**Pepper Corporation**
+_Researcher (Sep ‘08 – ‘Feb 09)_

+- Worked with marketing consultants to support clients in the Financial Services industry
+- Presented research and comparison analysis on loyalty programmes and prepaid cards
+- Increased profit margins by managing portfolios: financial analysis of actual and forecasts, provided invoices to clients, issued purchase orders to consultants using Adnet

+**Verona Pharma PLC**
+_Associate Administrator (Sep ‘07 – Aug ‘08)_

+- Represented the company at the yearly Master Investor show
+- Responsible for the purchase ledger, bank reconciliations and processing expense claims on the in-house system.
+Process VAT returns and cheque payments to vendors
+- Carried out staff training and creating SOPs for invoicing, contracts and archiving

 ## Education

 - Makers Academy, Remote learning (Aug ‘21 – Nov ‘21)

+  - Mentoring two students from a later cohort
+  - Built applications in variety of languages, including Ruby, Rails, JavaScript, SQL (PostgreSQL), React
+  - Extensively practiced TDD principles using RSpec, Jasmine, Jest, Capybara and React testing library
+  - Learnt and applied architectural patterns including MVC and DDD
+  - Pair programmed extensively during design and development of applications
+  - Development driven by Agile project management principles using Github Projects and Miro

 - Code First Girls, Remote learning (Jun ‘21 – Jul ‘21)
+  - Fundamentals of Python and pair programming on a mini project
 - PhD Computational Chemistry, University of Surrey (Jul ‘13 – Jun ‘17)
 - MSc Analytical Science, University of Warwick (Oct ‘10 – Sep ‘11)
 - BSc (Hons) Chemistry with Mathematics, University College London (Sep ‘04 – Jun ‘07)